 The multi-grade oil use polymer additives to provide better viscosity at a lower temperature while maintaining the required thickness at a higher temperature.

 When you’re looking at multi-grade oil, it contains two digits.
 For example, 10W-40 oil means 40-grade oil thickness at a higher temperature of 100 degrees Celsius, and 10 W means Winter grade performance at low temperature.

-Generally, the multi-grade oil is thin at a lower temperature that makes it easy to start.
-As temperature rises, the oil begins to thicken to give better lubrication to the engine.
+Generally, the multi-grade oil is thin at a lower temperature that making it easy to start.
+As the temperature rises, the oil begins to thicken to give better lubrication to the engine.